fivism/bikework/README.md

 ![sample image](img/2.gif)

 # Setup
-1. Download a historic archive from Oslo Bysykkel's data warehouse
+1. Download a historic archive from Oslo Bysykkel's [data warehouse](https://developer.oslobysykkel.no/data) (a small excerpt from May 2018 is located in this repo)
-2. Build station geomap
+2. Run `python controller.py [historic_data.csv]`
+3. Use frames outputted into /img as needed

+`run.sh` currently calls imagemagick to autoconvert these to anigifs or mp4s

 # TODO
 - [x] scrape coords out of station status feed